vortexntnu/vortex-cv/tracking/scripts/README.md

 Step 4: Go to monkey_tracking/config/scenario.yaml and modify "n_starting_targets" to the numbers of targets you want to test with.
 Step 5: Run pytest

-## Test boat tracking node

-The rosnode can be tested with
-    rosrun tracking test_node

-This node only tests for syntax errors in boat_tracking_node.py.
-Functionallity of tracking algorithm must be tested with pytest.